jipolanco/Circulation.jl/README.md

 For instance, by opening both the generated `vortices_Z_negative.vtp` and `vortices_Z_positive.vtp` files and using different colours for each dataset, one can obtain a vortex visualisation as in the following image:

 ![Discrete vortex visualisation.](docs/vortices_GP256_z.png)

+## Requirements on input data

+The above scripts take velocity or wave-function fields in raw binary format, in double-precision floating point format (`Float64` in Julia):

+- Three-dimensional **velocity fields** should be given as three separate files, one for each velocity component.
+  Filenames should follow the format `VI{x,y,z}_d.TTT.dat`, where `TTT` is a three-digit number (typically corresponding to a simulation timestep).

+- Three-dimensional **wave-function fields** should be given as two separate files, one for the real part and the other for the imaginary part of the field.
+  Filenames should follow the format `{Rea,Ima}Psi.TTT.dat`, where `TTT` is, as above, a three-digit number.

+Note that the fields are interpreted in [column-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order), as usual in languages such as Julia and Fortran.
+If the data was generated in row-major order (e.g. if it was generated in Python or in C/C++), this means that the Cartesian directions used in the Julia scripts will be inverted with respect to their original definitions.

+Also note that the data is expected to follow the same [endianness](https://en.wikipedia.org/wiki/Endianness) as the system where the scripts are executed.
+If the data was generated in the same or a similar system, this is usually not a problem.
+However, if the data was generated on an architecture with a different endienness, the data will need to be reordered before performing the analyses.

 ## Output files